Our JK3 program now offers 2, 3 and 5 day options. Please view the schedule HERE.

 The Spanish department champions immersion, real-world connections, local and foreign field experiences and a proficiency in the target language, which allows students to communicate frequently and idiomatically.
 The department achieves these results by stressing acquisition of the language through comprehensible input, and then by requiring a thorough understanding of structure and grammar.

-Expectations for independent work increase in scope and complexity in the Upper School.
+Expectations for independent work increase in scope and complexity in the Upper (High) School.
 There are many opportunities to cultivate and demonstrate independence, culminating in the capstone Senior Project.

 Seniors engage in a yearlong exploration of a self-selected topic.
 Students arrange a hands-on learning experience to be completed throughout the month of May.
 They work with an experienced advisor, leader or teacher and are required to keep a daily journal.
 In conjunction with the off-campus work, students write a formal academic paper and present their project to the ULS community and a review panel comprised of current students, faculty and alumni.
 Completion of the project is a graduation requirement at ULS.

-The most powerful hands-on learning experiences in the Upper School occur during intersession – a yearlong study of a topic.
+The most powerful hands-on learning experiences in the Upper (High) School occur during intersession – a yearlong study of a topic.
 Intersession enables students to concentrate on a non-traditional area of study without interruptions or demands from other classes or activities.
 Topics change each year with student interest and there is always an international travel option.
 Some examples of recent intersessions include trips to Chile and Ireland, Sustainable Living, Intersession of Rock, Philosophy, Theatre Costume and Stage Make-Up.

 As the role models on campus, Upper School students are expected to practice leadership skills daily.
-Students may teach a class to Lower School students, assist with tutoring or coach a sport.
+Students may teach a class to Lower, or Elementary, School students, assist with tutoring or coach a sport.
 Once a month, Upper School students lead all-school assemblies, organizing themselves and younger students to present various topics to the entire ULS community.
 Additionally, all Upper School students participate in the Camp Manitowish ropes course and camping trips, as well as meet a variety of service requirements.

 To review the full ULS Scope & Sequence curriculum by grade or topic, contact Deb Smith at email@example.com